temporalio/documentation/docs/application-development/testing.md

 <TabItem value="typescript">

 The test server starts in "normal" time.
-When you use `TestWorkflowEnvironment.workflowClient.execute()` or `.result()`, the test server switches to "skipped" time mode until the Workflow completes.
+When you use `TestWorkflowEnvironment.client.workflow.execute()` or `.result()`, the test server switches to "skipped" time mode until the Workflow completes.
 In "skipped" mode, timers (`sleep()` calls and `condition()` timeouts) are fast-forwarded except when Activities are running.

 `workflows.ts`